wolkykim/qlibc/INSTALL.md

 In many systems, CMake needs to be installed separately. qlibc requires CMake version 2.8 or above.
-Currently, we're focusing on getting the library compiled on those machines using cmake thus it doesn't provide the full configure options that are provided in the configure command as well as build makefiles for examples and unit tests.
+Currently, we're focusing on getting the library compiled on those machines using cmake, so it doesn't provide the full configure options that are provided in the configure command, nor build makefiles for examples and unit tests.

 ## Compile